ccwaterkloof/prayer/index.md

 ## Mission prayer

-This week we are praying for [Eritrea](/prayer/notes/eritrea.html)
+This week we are praying for [Australia](/prayer/notes/australia.html)

-If you missed it, last week was [Afar people](https://prayercast.com/afar.html) of Ethiopia
+If you missed it, last week was [Eritrea](/prayer/notes/eritrea.html)

 ## Prayer App